spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ### User-defined Custom Annotations
 User-defined custom annotations are useful when you want to write your own python annotation function and plug it into Sparv.
-Your annotation function must have one of the Sparv decorators (usually `@annotator`) and your annotator must be declared in the `custom_annotations` section of your corpus config.
+Your annotation function must have one of the Sparv decorators (usually `@annotator`), and your annotator must be declared in the `custom_annotations` section of your corpus config.
 Place your python script inside your corpus directory and Sparv will be able to find it.
 There is an example of a user-defined custom annotation in the standard-swe [example corpus](https://github.com/spraakbanken/sparv-pipeline/releases/latest/download/example_corpora.zip).
 The code